Sacchan-VRC/SaccFlightAndVehicles/README.txt

 Shape of the angle of attack lift curve.
 See this to understand (the 2 in the input represents this value): https://www.wolframalpha.com/input/?i=-%28%281-x%29%5E2%29%2B1

-High Aoa Mine Control Pitch (new in 1.2)
+High Pitch Aoa Min Control (new in 1.2)
-High Aoa Mine Control Yaw
+High Yaw Aoa Min Control
 The angle of attack curve is augmented by being MAX'd(taking the higher value) with a linear curve that is multiplied by this number.
 Use this value to decide how much control the plane has when beyond it's 'max' angle of attack.
+See AoALiftCurve.png Pitch AoA and Yaw AoA are calculated seperately, and whichever value is lower is used.

 High Pitch Aoa Min Lift (new in 1.2)
 High Yaw Aoa Min Lift